Iadvd/RetrocomputingZXSpectrum/README.md

 # Retrocomputing ZX Spectrum
 Example applications to be use with Android TCP/IP Virtual Joystick

-This examples are ZX Spectrum (48K or above) emulation files, to test the functionalities of the Android TCP/IP Virtual Joystick application.
+These examples are ZX Spectrum (48K or above) emulation files, to test the functionalities of the Android TCP/IP Virtual Joystick application.
 So you will need our Android TCP/IP Virtual Joystick to test them (its totally free!).
 Download it for your Android device at:

 https://play.google.com/store/apps/details?id=com.iadvd.android.tcpipvirtualjoystick